bitwarden/server/SETUP.md

 ### User Secrets - Other

 **selfhosted**: It is highly recommended that you use the `selfHosted: true` setting when running a local development environment.
 This tells the system not to use cloud services, assuming that you are running your own local SQL instance.

-Alternatively, there are emulators that allow you to run local dev instances of various Azure and/or AWS services (e.g. local-stack), or you can use your own Azure accounts for provisioning the necessary services and set the connection strings accordingly.
-These are outside the scope of this guide.

 **sqlServer__connectionString**: this provides the information required for the Server to connect to the SQL instance.
 See the example connection string below.